Content

 Eye pain and angle-closure glaucoma

-Of these side effects, more common ones include nausea, insomnia, tiredness and decreased libido.
+Of these side effects, more common ones include nausea, insomnia, tiredness, and decreased libido.

-Often, they improve over several weeks as your body gets used to taking something new.
-Symptoms like insomnia can be mediated by making a few smart adjustments to your routine.
+Symptoms like insomnia can be managed by making a few smart adjustments to your routine.
 For example, if you’re prone to insomnia, try taking escitalopram in the morning.

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to escitalopram.

-However, study data on escitalopram and weight changes is very limited, with no definitive studies showing that it does or doesn’t cause changes in weight.
+Weight gain.
+In general, large-scale studies show that long-term use of many antidepressants is associated with weight gain.
+However, specific study data on escitalopram and weight changes is very limited, with no definitive studies showing that it does or doesn’t cause weight changes.
+One small study found that people with obesity and overweight who also have eating disorders experienced weight reduction with escitalopram.

-The signs and symptoms of Serotonin Syndrome include:
+The signs and symptoms of serotonin syndrome include:

 Agitation or restlessness